jewettaij/visfd/doc/doc_filter_mrc.md

   by (9π/2)^(1/6)≈1.5549880806696572 to compensate.)

-## Image resizing
+## Resizing the image

-### -bin width
+### -bin binsize
+***WARNING: THIS IS AN EXPERIMENTAL FEATURE -Andrew 2021-6-20***

-Reduce the resolution of the image in each direction by a factor of *width*.
+Reduce the resolution of the image in each direction by a factor of *binsize*.
-(Width must be a positive integer.)
+(*binsize* must be a positive integer.)
+The new image will be smaller in each direction by a factof of *binsize*.

-This will dramatically reduce the computation time necessary to detect objects in the image.
-A reduction in resolution is justifiable if you are detecting features in the image (such as surfaces or blobs) that are significantly larger (or thicker) than the voxel width.
+Motivation: Reducing the resolution of an image can often dramatically reduce the computation time necessary to detect objects in the image.
+If you are detecting features in the image (such as membranes or blobs) that are significantly larger (or thicker) than the voxel width, then a reduction in resolution by a factor of 2 or so should not effect your ability to detect it accurately, (and could make tensor voting up to 64 times faster (as of 2021-6-20)).

-Note that the width of each voxel will be increased accordingly, so that the positions of any features in the image that you detect should not be significantly effected by the change in resolution.

 Note that you can use this argument together with other arguments.
 If you do that, the reduction of resolution occurs before all other operations are performed (such as "-blob" or "-surface" detection).
 This allows you to reduce the image size before these other expensive calculations are performed.

+Note that the width of each voxel will be increased accordingly, so that the positions of any features in the image that you detect should not be significantly effected by the change in resolution.
+(This includes the coordinates of the surface mesh.)
+Similarly, when using "-bin", the user does not need to alter any of the other parameters or arguments passed to the program (such as the thickness parameters or sigma parameters that characterize the size of the objects they want to detect).
+The software will automatically adjust these parameters to compensate for the change in image resolution.